Forethought-Technologies/AutoChain/README.md

 # AutoChain

-Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build autonomous agents based on natural language objectives.
+Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build agents based on natural language objectives.

 However, most of the agents require heavy customization for a specific purpose, and adapting existing tools for different use cases is sometimes overwhelming.
 As a result, it is still very challenging to customize on top of existing agents.

-In addition, evaluating such autonomous agents powered by LLMs by trying different use cases under different potential user scenarios is a very manual and expensive task.
+In addition, evaluating such agents powered by LLMs by trying different use cases under different potential user scenarios is a very manual and expensive task.

-AutoChain took inspiration from LangChain and AutoGPT and aims to solve both problems by providing a lightweight and extensible framework for developers to build their own conversational agents using LLMs with custom tools and automatically evaluating different user scenarios with simulated conversations.
+AutoChain takes inspiration from LangChain and AutoGPT and aims to solve both problems by providing a lightweight and extensible framework for developers to build their own conversational agents using LLMs with custom tools and automatically evaluating different user scenarios with simulated conversations.